 There is no better way to recognize, remove and prevent AZORult Spyware than to use an anti-malware software from GridinSoft.
 Here is my short review about it:

-When setup file has finished downloading, double-click on the setup-antimalware-fix.exe file to install GridinSoft Anti-Malware on your computer.
+When setup file has finished downloading, double-click on the install-antimalware-fix.exe file to install GridinSoft Anti-Malware on your computer.

 GridinSoft Anti-Malware will automatically start scanning your computer for AZORult infections and other malicious programs.
 This process can take a 20-30 minutes, so I suggest you periodically check on the status of the scan process.

 When the scan has completed, you will see the list of infections that GridinSoft Anti-Malware has detected.
 To remove them click on the “Clean Now” button in right corner.

 You can always ask me in the comments for getting help.
 Good luck!